Opticos/gwsl/tutorials/manual.md

    ```
    To run Synaptic, use ```sudo synaptic```

 *  Gnome Software - Streamlined But Quirky and Buggy at Times.
-We do not reccomend using this one.
+We do not recommend using this one.

    In the WSL terminal: